superstreamlabs/superstream-engine/charts/superstream/README.md

 ############################################################
 global:
   environment: ""               # Define the superstream engine name within 32 characters, excluding '.', and using only lowercase letters, numbers, '-', and '_'.
-  accountId: ""                 # Provide the account ID associated with the deployment, which could be used for identifying resources or configurations tied to a specific account.
+  superstreamAccountId: ""                 # Provide the account ID associated with the deployment, which could be used for identifying resources or configurations tied to a specific account.
-  activationToken: ""           # Enter the activation token required for services or resources that need an initial token for activation or authentication.
+  superstreamActivationToken: ""           # Enter the activation token required for services or resources that need an initial token for activation or authentication.
   skipLocalAuthentication: true

 ############################################################